Connecticut: Colonial period

-On the other hand, Connecticut's original Charter in 1662 granted it all the land to the "South Sea"—that is, to the Pacific Ocean.
 Most Colonial royal grants were for long east–west strips.
 Connecticut took its grant seriously and established a ninth county between the Susquehanna River and Delaware River named Westmoreland County.
-This resulted in the brief Pennamite Wars with Pennsylvania.
+This resulted in the brief Pennamite-Yankee Wars with Pennsylvania.

 Yale College was established in 1701, providing Connecticut with an important institution to educate clergy and civil leaders.
 The Congregational church dominated religious life in the colony and, by extension, town affairs in many parts.